-It is a statutory requirement for all primary schools to teach Relationships Education, including the changes that occur during puberty.
-If a primary school chooses to teach additional sex education content, which goes beyond the requirements of the Science National Curriculum, then parents and carers have the right to request that their child be withdrawn from some, or all of the additional sex education content that is delivered.
-However, Sutton Veny School only teaches the statutory elements of the PSHE and Science Curriculums and does not deliver any additional content.
+It is a statutory requirement for all primary schools to teach RSE, including the changes that occur during puberty.
+If a primary school chooses to teach additional sex education content, which goes beyond the requirements of the science National Curriculum, then parents and carers have the right to request that their child be withdrawn from some, or all of the additional sex education content that is delivered.
+However, Sutton Veny School only teaches the statutory elements of the PSHE and science curriculums and does not deliver any additional content.
 Therefore, parents and carers do not have the right to withdraw their child/children from these areas of our school curriculum.

-Every child is entitled to receive age-appropriate Relationships and Sex Education, regardless of their ethnicity, gender, religion, age, culture, sexuality, language or whether they have a special educational need or disability.
+Every child is entitled to receive age-appropriate RSE, regardless of their ethnicity, gender, religion, age, culture, sexuality, language or whether they have a special educational need or disability.
 It is our intention that all children have the opportunity to experience a programme of RSE at a level which is age and developmentally appropriate.

-The Organisation and Monitoring of Relationships and Sex Education
+The Organisation and Monitoring of RSE

 RSE is delivered through our Science and PSHE lessons.
 This area of the curriculum is taught by classroom teachers and if appropriate, outside visitors, such as the school nurse, or the NSPCC.
-RSE is delivered in mixed gender groups and the school ensures that its teaching and materials are appropriate, with regard to the age and religious backgrounds of our pupils.
+RSE is delivered in mixed gender groups and the school ensures that teaching and materials are appropriate, with regard to the age and religious backgrounds of our pupils.

 A range of teaching methods which involve the children's full participation are used to teach our RSE curriculum.
 These may include use of video, discussion, looking at case studies and drama.
-Resources to teach RSE include fiction, reference books, leaflets and guidance from the PSHE Association.
-Relationships and Sex Education is monitored and evaluated by the PSHE, Science and PE subject leaders as part of the school's development plan.
-The Governing Body is responsible for reviewing and approving key policies, relating to the teaching of Relationships and Sex Education and also support the monitoring of this area of the school's curriculum.
+Resources to teach RSE include fiction, reference books, leaflets and guidance from the PSHE Association RSE is monitored and evaluated by the PSHE, Science and PE subject leaders as part of the school's development plan.
+The Governing Body is responsible for reviewing and approving key policies, relating to the teaching of RSE and also support the monitoring of this area of the school's curriculum.